-- 33% of posts focused attention on travel delay. - 12% of posts featured a victim narrative. - 8% had a thematic frame. - Vision Zero communities: less likely to focus on people walking, bicycling, or on a motorcycle; 2.5x more likely to quote an elected official. - <2% quoted a planner, engineer, safety advocate, or public health professional
+- 33% of posts focused attention on travel delay. - 12% of posts featured a victim narrative. - 8% had a thematic frame. - <1% attributed the cause of the crash to lighting or roadway design. - Vision Zero communities: less likely to focus on people walking, bicycling, or on a motorcycle; 2.5x more likely to quote an elected official.